 Dalton never really found his groove as Bond, but his first outing certainly came closer than License to Kill.
 The plot is well-crafted and well-paced, and the film comes across as a solidly entertaining spy thriller.
 But is it a James Bond movie?
 That’s hard to say.
 The franchise certainly tried to move in a more grounded direction with Dalton in the driver’s seat, but they may have leaned too far into realism.
 Bond is, after all, an escapist fantasy series, and you don’t really get that from this movie.

 Hopes were high for Daniel Craig’s fourth outing as 007 after the billion dollar-earning Skyfall, but Spectre was a letdown.
 The movie certainly looks great, it features tremendous performances all around (Dave Bautista’s silent henchman Mr. Hinx is a highlight), and the action set pieces are thrilling.
-The film has style in spades, no doubt, but it is lacking in substance.
+The film has an abundance of style, no doubt, but it is lacking in substance.
 The plot is more full of holes than Bond’s DB5 after a gunfight, with the most glaring being the decision to retcon the events of Craig’s three previous outings as the work of Christoph Waltz’s Blofeld… who is also Bond’s adopted brother… for some reason.

 14. On Her Majesty’s Secret Service